 There are officially 200 public parks in Dutchess County.
 For this analysis, we removed several very small memorials and monuments that do not serve a recreational purpose.
 We also divided our linear parks (rail trails and the Appalachian Trail) into several pieces, with each access point (or cluster of access points) considered a separate “park.”
 See our Methodology document for more information.

 COVID-induced lockdowns drew attention to open space access for urban residents.
 Advocates like the 10-Minute Walk Project are pushing cities to ensure that every resident has safe and easy access to a park or public open space.
 In Dutchess, about 76 percent of City of Poughkeepsie residents are within a half mile of a public park, as are about 62 percent of Beacon residents.
 Many of the remaining residents may have access to a school playground or other outdoor space, but these are not always open to the public.

 NEW PARK & RAIL TRAIL CONNECTIONS

 Dutchess County is in the process of developing the Lake Walton Preserve into a fully accessible County Park.
 The new park will expand recreation access in East Fishkill, and its location adjacent to the Dutchess Rail Trail will allow many county residents to access it without a car – and get some exercise along the way.
-The new urban trail in Poughkeepsie will also connect the Dutchess Rail Trail to Route 9 shopping and housing, Marist College, and the waterfront, and provide a new way to get to sites like Fairview Park and Quiet Cove Park.
+The Northside Line in Poughkeepsie will also connect the Dutchess Rail Trail to Route 9 shopping and housing, Marist College, and the waterfront, and provide a new way to get to sites like Fairview Park and Quiet Cove Park.